Nick-Lemy/country-guide/README.md

 ## Setups
 This README will show you 2 step of using this app
 1. Run it locally
-2. Deployement process on two servers and a load balancer server
+2. Deployement process on two servers and a load balancer

 # Run it Localy
 ### 1. Cloning